-11 Top Outlook Alternatives to Try Now
+11 Top Outlook Alternatives to Try in 2025

 The Microsoft Outlook email client has offered its services to businesses for so long that you may have gotten used to its clunky interface, hidden features, and technical issues.
 But you are now probably thinking about how this love-hate relationship should come to an end.

-Top 11 Alternatives to Outlook
+Top 11 Alternatives to Outlook in 2025

-• Zoho Mail for social-media-style conversations
+- Zoho Mail for business email with social-media-style collaboration

-• Polymail for email outreach and sales
+- Polymail for email outreach and sales productivity

 For each email client, you can find a fact-based overview of its pros and cons, along with the verdict of our findings.